Scientist Emeritus (Laboratory of Communication Disorders and

 Dr. Drayna received his bachelor’s degree from the University of Wisconsin in 1976, and his Ph.D. from Harvard University in 1981, followed by postdoctoral training at the Howard Hughes Medical Institute at the University of Utah.
-He joined the NIDCD in 1997 and since then has focused on applying the tools of human genetics and genomics to a range of topics that span the mission of the institute, including disorders of auditory pitch perception, variation in human taste perception, and disorders of voice and speech.
-Dr. Drayna’s current work has a major focus on the genetics and neuroscience of stuttering.
+He joined the NIDCD in 1997, focusing on applying the tools of human genetics and genomics to a range of topics that spanned the mission of the institute, including disorders of auditory pitch perception, variation in human taste perception, and disorders of voice and speech.
+Dr. Drayna’s work had a major focus on the genetics and neuroscience of stuttering.

 Dr. Drayna retired in June 2019.

 Laboratory of Communication Disorders

 Genetic linkage and positional cloning in human communication disorders.